hoangduytran/blender-manual/manual/editors/video_sequencer/sequencer/navigating.rst

 View Menu
 ---------

-As usual, the View menu controls the editor's view settings.
+The View menu controls the editor's view settings.

 Toolbar :kbd:`T`
    Show or hide the :ref:`Toolbar <ui-region-toolbar>`.